Introduction to the OpenAI API

 How much does it cost to integrate the OpenAI API into a mobile app?

 Beyond the per-token API costs, integration requires investment in backend infrastructure, security, authentication, and mobile app development.
-Working with an experienced AI development agency like MetaCTO can accelerate the process and help you avoid costly mistakes in architecture, security, and cost optimization.
+Working with an experienced AI development agency like metacto can accelerate the process and help you avoid costly mistakes in architecture, security, and cost optimization.
 The total integration cost depends on complexity, but partnering with experts typically saves money in the long run through optimized API usage and faster time to market.